-For the Interim Period Ended December 31, 2013
+For the Interim Period Ended September 30, 2014

-DIAMCOR MINING INC. MANAGEMENT'S DISCUSSION AND ANALYSIS
+DIAMCOR MINING INC.

+MANAGEMENT'S DISCUSSION AND ANALYSIS

-FOR THE INTERIM PERIOD ENDED DECEMBER 31, 2013
+FOR THE INTERIM PERIOD ENDED SEPTEMBER 30, 2014

 Management's discussion and analysis ("MD&A") focuses on significant factors and the operating results and financial position of Diamcor Mining Inc. ("Diamcor" or the "the Company") and its subsidiaries.
-In order to better understand the MD&A, it should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto for the interim period ended December 31, 2013, and the MD&A and unaudited consolidated financial statements for the interim period ended December 31, 2012.
-The effective date of this MD&A is February 21, 2014.
+In order to better understand the MD&A, it should be read in conjunction with the unaudited consolidated financial statements and notes thereto for the interim period ended September 30, 2014, and the MD&A and unaudited consolidated financial statements for the interim period ended September 30, 2014.
+The effective date of this MD&A is November 28, 2014.

-The unaudited condensed consolidated interim period ended December 31, 2013 financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The unaudited condensed consolidated interim period ended September 30, 2014 financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise specified, all financial information is presented in Canadian dollars.